See the latest vacancies and find out about working for MSF UKJobs in the UK

 If your circumstances change and you no longer pay enough income or capital gains tax to cover the amount claimed by the MSF you can cancel your declaration by contacting the Fundraising team.

 Your declaration will then not apply to donations you make on or after the date of cancellation or such later date as you specify.

-Please also contact the Fundraising team if you have moved address.
+Please also contact the Fundraising team if you've moved address.